-Global law firm Norton Rose Fulbright advised Royal Bank of Canada on the issuance by Northern Courier Pipeline Limited Partnership of C$1bn of 3.365% first lien senior secured notes.
+Global law firm Norton Rose Fulbright advised Royal Bank of Canada on the issuance by Northern Courier Pipeline Limited Partnership of C$1bn of 3.36 per cent first lien senior secured notes.

-Proceeds of the offering of senior notes were paid by Northern Courier Pipeline Limited Partnership to TC Energy Corporation in connection with the indirect sale by TC Energy Corporation of 85% of its ownership of Northern Courier Pipeline Limited Partnership to Alberta Investment Management Corporation.
-TC Energy Corporation retained a 15% stake and continues to operate the pipeline.
+Proceeds of the offering of senior notes were paid by Northern Courier Pipeline Limited Partnership to TC Energy Corporation in connection with the indirect sale by TC Energy Corporation of 85 per cent of its ownership of Northern Courier Pipeline Limited Partnership to Alberta Investment Management Corporation.
+TC Energy Corporation retained a 15 per cent stake and continues to operate the pipeline.

 Norton Rose Fulbright senior partner Richard Borden commented: